 You may think that because your water starts out fine as you begin your setup, that it will remain that way.
 Not true.
 As you add fish to your aquarium, their waste produces harmful chemicals.
 Fortunately, nature provides a solution in the form of bacteria that break down these toxic chemicals into relatively harmless chemicals.
 The process nature uses to eliminate toxins from the tank is called the

 nitrogen cycle.
 Fish excrete toxic ammonia as part of respiration, and decaying fish waste and uneaten food produces additional ammonia.
 As the nitrogen cycle begins, the ammonia is converted by special kinds of bacteria into nitrites (which are also harmful), and these are then converted into nitrates.
-Excess nitrates can be controlled through partial water changes.
+Excess nitrates can be controlled through routine water changes.
 The bacteria required for this process build slowly on the surface of your filters and gravel or substrate, and the process can take up to six weeks, starting from the day that you first add fish to your aquarium.
-(Estimate longer times if your tank setup requires a lower temperature.)

 Developing enough bacteria to maintain the health of your aquarium requires both time and patience on the part of the beginning aquarium hobbyist.
 You will need time to "cycle" the tank.
 There are various recommendations on how to accomplish this.
 The number one rule is to go slowly.
 This means, at first, you may only add some plants.
 After about two weeks, add a few hardy fish which are tolerant of changing water conditions.
 You should start with fewer fish than your aquarium can hold, then add any additional fish over a period of weeks, allowing the ecosystem in the aquarium to readjust (recycle) in between.
 Each step needs to be gradual so the bacteria have enough time to multiply and break down the increasing amount of waste products.